The idea of an asset-based workflow is commonplace but deserves some focused discussion.

 this at any time (but not mid-performance).
 The default workspace

-workspace and then easily share assets across sub-projects.
-In
+sub-projects within your workspace and then easily share assets across

-larger-scale productions you may find value in segregating assets
+sub-projects.
+In larger-scale productions you may find value in

-by project and now you'll switch workspaces as you move between
+segregating assets by project and now you'll switch workspaces as

 The Workspace Panel displays files and subfolders of your current workspace and can assist with tasks of file creation, deletion, renaming and organization.
 You can drag files atop other panels within Hz to drop an asset reference onto a parameter or into your Code.